LaAlexita/Spotify-Radio-Live-Stream-Plugin/README.md

 ## Usage

-- Click the play button (▶️) to start the radio stream
+- Play/Pause: Click the play button (▶️) to start the radio or the pause button (⏸️) to stop the radio.
+- Change Station: Use the drop-down menu to select from the available stations.
+- Adjust Volume: Move the volume slider to adjust the audio level of the radio.
-- Click the pause button (⏸️) to stop the radio stream
+- Move Player: Click and drag the player to place it anywhere in the Spotify window.

-- The radio's volume will automatically sync with Spotify's volume
+-
 ## Customization

 To change the radio stream URL, modify the `RADIO_URL` constant in the script: